bryant-vu/Drum_Condensers/README.md

 Every 6 months, user is required to identify periods lasting 1hr or longer when pressure is <19.5 inches H2O.

-Print out descriptive statistics of periods found in 2).
+Print out descriptive statistics of low pressure periods.

-The following provides background information:
+#The following provides background information:

 1) Only condensers with condition D12.5 are included in program.